 PCB solder resists ink industry is of high-tech.
 It involves paint and ink manufacturing technology, ultra-fine powder application technology, UV curing technology, lithography technology.
 Some products must require a high temperature above 280 ℃ resistance weldability, line precision performance to 25 microns, chemical nickel plating, tin resistance, above 1011 ohms electrical insulating properties, high voltage above 20kV breakdown performance, UV sensing optical properties.

-To reduce environmental pollution and harm to the operators, PCB ink needs to be low-toxic, odorless, safe, and environment-friendly.
+PCB ink needs to be low-toxic, odorless, safe, and environment-friendly to reduce environmental pollution and harm to the operators.
 Some solder mask ink manufacturers and experts have already started to develop non-toxic solvents.
-In recent years many ink buyers from different countries begin to purchase solder resist from China’s PCB ink manufacturers, which indicates that China’s PCB ink has also occupied a specific international market.
+Many ink buyers from different countries have begun to purchase solder resist from China’s PCB ink manufacturers, which indicates that China’s PCB ink has also occupied a specific international market.
 More chances mean more challenges.
-It improves China’s PCB ink manufacturing technology, leading to the development of related technologies and other associated products.
+It improves China’s PCB ink manufacturing technology, leading to related technologies and other associated products.